CarletonU-COMP2406-W2013/elysion/README.md

-Other document is in doc file
+Other document is in docs file

-The Final document is in doc file
+The Final document is in docs file

 Dish order